-Working without emotional bias and sense of competence and closed groups its a truly challenge that demands a different attitude and structures; current bureaucratic organizations doesn’t allow for working openly for partnerships but to make specific alliances on a delimited space, timing and subject.
+Working without emotional bias and sense of competition and closed groups its a truly challenge that demands a different attitude and structures; current bureaucratic organizations doesn’t allow for working openly for partnerships but to make specific alliances on a delimited space, timing and subject.

 Partnerships are not only about institutional and bureaucratic relationships but innovative links including institutions-individuals and management of social media.
 In the end an open mind its key and comes from wise leaders.

 A careful selection of people its extremely important to be able to get to professional relations widely open and with a sense of working interconnected within a diverse range of actors.
 “Polluted” traditions are a truly challenge as well as the own biased professionals that see on their position a place for competition and not of interaction.

 Individualism is one of that biases that on institutional terms should be replaced by joint action and a new leadership.
 That is definitely a matter of a serious change of organizational culture.